 NOTE: If future LTE B14 compatibility is important to you, make sure that you get a NightHawk that is labeled as "FirstNet Ready".
-These versions of the NightHawk began to appear on the market in March 2018, and may not be found in most retailers inventory.
+These versions of the NightHawk began to appear on the market in March 2018, and older devices may still be found in most retailers inventory.

 AT&T's flagship mobile hotspot is packed full of features.